apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 <td>
 <em>(Optional)</em>
 <p>Specifies the instance name that needs to be taken offline.
-Replicas will be automatically adjust if the component and instance templates have no specified replicas and the component is not a sharding component.</p>
+The replicas for the component and instance templates will automatically adjust if no replicas, replicasToAdd, or replicasToDelete are specified.
+For example, when taking an instance template instance offline, the number of component replicas and instance template replicas will decrease by 1.</p>
 </td>
 </tr>
 </tbody>